I love drinking hot brewed coffee, but the Summer months are the perfect time to change up my coffee drinks and enjoy a

 - On ice – simply add ice cubes to your glass and pour the concentrate over ice.

-- With milk – make an iced latte at home by placing ice in your glass, pour the cold brew half way, then top with milk or cream.
+- With milk – make an iced latte at home by placing ice in your glass, pour the cold brew half way, then top with milk or your favorite creamer.

 - Flavored – if you love to add flavors to your coffee, add your favorite coffee syrup or creamer to your glass then top with brewed cold coffee and/or milk.
 This syrup is delicious in cold brew coffee.